 The membership of your SHAC is directly related to the services that your health center offers.
 For example, if you do not offer dental services, you probably don't need a dentist.
 SHACs should reflect gender and racial diversity.
 It is suggested that each person serve a minimum two-year commitment with renewable option to encourage continuity and enhance committee function.
 Terms might be staggered so that rotation occurs for only half the committee each year.

-The Marshall University Technical Assistance and Evaluation Team have developed a Power Point presentation on an Advisory Committee available at: http://www.wvsbha.org/muta/ta\evaluation\Toolkit\Admin.php.
+The School-Health Technical Assistance Center at Marshall University have developed a Power Point presentation on an Advisory Committee available at: http://livewell.marshall.edu/mutac/?page_id=269.

 Youth Participation on the SHAC